dixonliang/haskell_probability/README.md

 ghci> twoHeads
 1 % 4
 ```
 Things get more interesting when we look at "heads".
-This program will output the probality of getting a certain number of heads given a number of coin flips.
+This program will output the probality of getting a certain number of heads (or tails) given a number of coin flips.
+The underlying code uses "length" and "filter" from prelude, as well as our created class "coins".
 As per the example below, the probablity of getting an outcome of at least 2 heads from flipping 4 coins is 11 / 16.

 ```
 {- |